MakeSchool-Tutorials/Environment-Setup/P06-Academic-Policies/content.md

 # Want to Learn More?

-You can read about these policies yourself in depth in our [Academic Handbook](http://make.sc/academic-handbook)
+You can read about these policies yourself in depth in the [Student Handbook](http://make.sc/academic-handbook)

-Alright, we've had our policy time, let's get back to coding!
+Alright, we've had our policy time, let's get back to coding! **Congrats on completing your Prework tutorial!!**